Python-Test-Engineer/iwswordpress/README.md

 Kyle Simpson and Will Sentance have been particularly helpful to me in learning JavaScript deeply, (ongoing!).

-Taversy Media, Net Ninja and Steve Grifith have been my core YoutTube mentors.
+Traversy Media, Net Ninja and Steve Grifith have been my core YoutTube mentors.

+Academind course on Udemy.com

 ## Connect with me
 - 👯 https://wpjs.co.uk - My business site for 1-3 hour training workshops for groups and individuals.